 Water is a food stuff so we recommend using within 1-2 days.
 If water has been left in the hopper for longer, then please empty and refill before next use.

 How often do I need to change the filter?

-On average the filter should last around 3 months, however this depends of the amount and size of bottles you use the machine for.
-The Perfect Prep Machine does have warning light that will tell you that the filter is due to be changed.
+On average the filter should last around 3 months, however this depends on the frequency of use and what size bottles you’re preparing.
+The Perfect Prep Machine does have a warning light that will tell you when the filter is due to be changed.
 The first light (when solid) is purely an indicator.
 When the light flashes, the filter physically requires changing.

 Why is the amount of feed over or under the level of feed I was expecting?